 Superior ability to identify good targets when detecting close to iron trash – Some soils contain a mixture of metals and are often good targets lie close to unwanted junk.
 The multi-frequency technology of the Sovereign enables it to discern say a coin when it is only inches away from a nail.

 Sensitivity – The Sovereign GT is more sensitive than the original early models and penetrates perhaps 20% deeper.
 The signal is crisper in discriminate mode.
 The visual target meter is greatly superior to the earlier model.
 The 1000 series coils are of higher quality as well.

 BBS 1000 coil – Because many operators like to detect calm shallow water the standard coil supplied is weighted to neutral buoyancy.
-This prevents a floating effect in water.
+This prevents a floating effect in the water.
 The disadvantage of this is that the Sovereign becomes too heavy for my liking.
-Fortunately it comes with a hip mount conversion kit so that the control box can be worn on the belt or off a shoulder strap.
+Fortunately, it comes with a hip mount conversion kit so that the control box can be worn on the belt or off a shoulder strap.

 The digital target identification meter (sells separately when you can find one for $230) – This is a liquid crystal display target indicator that has been designed to aid in the identification of metal objects before their recovery.
-Numbers appear on the screen, which identify the object underneath the ground.
+Numbers appear on the screen, which identifies the object underneath the ground.
 Certain numbers will mean specific coins or objects.
 This is an extremely simple type of reading.
 Some other brands have more sophisticated screens with lots of “bells and whistles” but the Sovereign meter provides a simple but adequate and reliable identification of targets.

 In summary, after reviewing the Sovereign GT I would recommend them to the serious recreational treasure hunter.
 If a GT user wanted to occasionally dabble for gold nuggets he would find it a useful goldfield detector as well.